cloudfoundry/docs-cfcr/docs/managing/troubleshooting.md

 #### Explanation

 This error occurs if any of the jobs deployed in the master VM fail to start.
-This typically happens when using Cloud Foundry to handle routing for Kubo.
+This typically happens when using Cloud Foundry to handle routing for CFCR.

 #### Solution